duopeng/image_merge-z-stack_and_stitch/README.md

 ## Instructions:
 (1) Clone the repository.

-(2) Install ImageJ or Fiji, and locate the excutable.
+(2) Install ImageJ or Fiji.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Copy the two macro files "focusstack.ijm" and "stitch.ijm" to the folder named "macro" in your ImageJ installation folder

 (3) Prepare an excel file containing the metadata ( see metadata.xlsx for an example)
 This example have two mosquito midguts (entities), and each gut has two microscope views (regions),and each region has 2 z-stacks.